apostrophecms-legacy/apostrophe-snippets/README.md

 }
 ```

-Any fields you do not specify will appear in the original order, after the last field you do specify (see `removeFields` if you really want a field to go away).
+Any fields you do not specify will appear in the original order, after the last field you do specify (use `removeFields` if you want a field to go away).

 ### Altering Fields: The Easy Way